Alchemist-X/howcryptoworksbook/Chapter_11_NFTs.md

 **Trait-based pricing** attempts to solve this by considering individual characteristics.
 A Bored Ape with golden fur and laser eyes is worth far more than one with common brown fur and normal eyes.

-**Collection-wide bidding** lets you place bids on "any Bored Ape with laser eyes" rather than a specific token.
+**Collection-wide bidding** allows bidders to place bids on "any Bored Ape with laser eyes" rather than a specific token.
 This improves liquidity for sellers and creates more efficient price discovery, but it also commoditizes supposedly unique assets.
 OpenSea supports collection and trait offers; Blur popularized trait bidding and rewarded it with points, accelerating adoption among pro traders.

 These market dynamics reveal something important: NFTs exist in a tension between uniqueness and fungibility, and this tension shapes everything about how they're used and valued.